jonoxer/PCB-Tray/README.md

 static-dissipative material that can also withstand immersion in an ultrasonic bath.
-These trays aren't intended as a replacement for those, but just as a handy way for hobbyists to keep small batches of boards organised or the workbench or shelves.
+These trays aren't intended as a replacement for those, but just as a handy way for hobbyists to keep small batches of boards organised on the workbench or shelves.
 This is much better than stacking populated PCBs because it saves the parts and boards being scratched or damaged.